FAIMS/burial-mounds-web/README.md

 The *\_config.yml* file contains configuration options for the website.
 For basic configuration, do the following steps.

 1. Open the *\_config.yml* file and work through it.
-    * The main front matter variables for basic customisation is:
+    - The main front matter variables for basic customisation is:
-        * *title*:
+        - *title*:
-        * *slogan*
+        - *slogan*
-        * *descripton*
+        - *descripton*
-        * *credits*
+        - *credits*
-        * *author*
+        - *author*
-        * *url*
+        - *url*
-        * *baseurl*
+        - *baseurl*
-        * More details can be found on <https://help.github.com/articles/configuring-jekyll/> and https://jekyllrb.com/docs/configuration/.
+        - More details can be found on [here](https://help.github.com/articles/configuring-jekyll/) and [here](https://jekyllrb.com/docs/configuration/).

-    * **NOTE**: If you are running jekyll locally to see your changes, please stop the server then run it again to see changes made in your *\_config.yml* file
+    - **NOTE**: If you are running jekyll locally to see your changes, please stop the server then run it again to see changes made in your *\_config.yml* file
-    * If the user wish to add more custom data that can be accessed throughout the site via the Liquid templating system, then rather adding it directly into *\_config.yml* file, users are recommended to add it into the *additional\_config.yml* file which is located in the *\_data* folder.
+    - If the user wish to add more custom data that can be accessed throughout the site via the Liquid templating system, then rather adding it directly into *\_config.yml* file, users are recommended to add it into the *additional\_config.yml* file which is located in the *\_data* folder.
-    * For example the variable *google-map-marker* can be accessed via `site.data.additional_config.google-map-marker`.
+    - For example the variable *google-map-marker* can be accessed via `site.data.additional_config.google-map-marker`.
-    * More information is contained here: <https://jekyllrb.com/docs/datafiles/>
+    - Refer to [Jekyll datafile page](https://jekyllrb.com/docs/datafiles/) for more information.

 2. Add your *logo.png* (if you have one) to */assets/img/*.

 3. Open *\_data/socialmedia.yml* and add your own social media links.

 4. Open *\_data/navigation.yml* and customize your navigation.

-	A navigation link composed of components, *title*, *url*, *side*.
+    - A navigation link composed of 3 components, *title*, *url*, *side*.

-	*title* is the name of the link
+      - *title* is the name of the link
-	*url* is the relative link to the page.
+      - *url* is the relative link to the page.
-  *side* is whether the link would be located on the left-hand or right-hand side of the navigation bar.
+      - *side* is whether the link would be located on the left-hand or right-hand side of the navigation bar.
 It is recommended to put it all in the left hand side to keep the *Search* bar at its current location.

 5. Open *\_data/language.yml* and translate the theme if necessary.